Pishgu: Universal Path Prediction Network Architecture for Real-time Cyber-physical Edge Systems: Related Work

 \subsection{Pedestrian Bird's-eye View Path Prediction}

-Similar to vehicle path prediction, pedestrian path prediction often relies on a bird's-eye view of real-world coordinates and measures the error in meters.
+Like vehicle path prediction, pedestrian path prediction often relies on a bird's-eye view of real-world coordinates and measures the error in meters.
 Many works have tackled the problem of path prediction in recent years.
-Most of them only focus on multi-future path prediction \cite{yue2022human, zhou2021sliding, mangalam2021goals,wong2021view}, and evaluate the model by picking the best out of several predicted paths.
-However, in real-time scenarios generating multiple outputs per subject is not insightful.
-Therefore, we mostly focus on the works that perform single future path prediction analysis. \cite{alahi2016social} uses LSTM modules to jointly predict the trajectories of all pedestrians in a scene. \cite{vemula2017social} introduces attention to model the importance of social interactions without relying on proximity.
+Most of them only focus on multi-future path prediction \cite{yue2022human, zhou2021sliding, mangalam2021goals,wong2021view} (k=5, 8, 15, 20, ..., where k shows the number of predicted trajectories for each subject), and evaluate the model by picking the best out of several predicted paths.
+However, generating multiple outputs per subject in real-time scenarios is not helpful in real-world applications.
+Therefore, we primarily focus on the works that perform single future path prediction analysis. \cite{alahi2016social} uses LSTM modules to predict the trajectories of all pedestrians in a scene jointly.
+Several works have used attention mechanisms to solve path prediction problems better. \cite{vemula2017social} introduces attention to model the importance of social interactions without relying on proximity. \cite{zhao2020spatial} also leverages a spatio-temporal attention module to learn which social interaction has a more critical role in predicting the pedestrian's path.
 Trajectron++ \cite{salzmann2020trajectron++}, designed for integration with robotic frameworks, utilizes a graph-structured recurrent model and heterogeneous data.
-While the focus is on pedestrians, Trajectron++ also predicts the future paths of vehicles to better understand how pedestrians might react to them.
-CARPe Posterum \cite{mendieta2021carpe} utilizes graph isomorphism networks and a lightweight Convolutional Neural Network (CNN) for path prediction, considerably reducing computation and model size, targeting real-time applications.
-SSAGCN \cite{lv2021ssagcn} uses an attention graph convolutional network and defines a new formulation to consider both social interactions as well as environmental factors as they can change the path that pedestrians may choose.
+While the focus is on pedestrians, Trajectron++ also predicts the future paths of vehicles to understand better how pedestrians might react to them. \cite{mendieta2021carpe} utilizes graph isomorphism networks and a lightweight Convolutional Neural Network (CNN) for path prediction, considerably reducing computation and model size and targeting real-time applications.
+SSAGCN \cite{lv2021ssagcn} uses an attention graph convolutional network and defines a new formulation to consider both social interactions and environmental factors as they can change the path pedestrians may choose.